 “What are the characteristics of a leader?”
 I get this type of question a lot.
 My answer points to the 3 pillars of team motivation—3 key areas where great leaders spur engagement, which is the core of leadership.

-Let’s just role up our sleeves and name them right off the bat:
+Let’s just role up our sleeves and name these leadership topics right off the bat:

 Today, I’m looking at each of these characteristics of a leader in a bit of detail.
 Specifically: